theComputerGu/theComputerGu/README.md

 ---

 ## 👋 About Me
-I’m a Computer Science graduate with a deep passion for software development, actively seeking a junior position in the field.
+I’m a Computer Science student with a deep passion for software development, actively seeking a student position in the field.
 With strong technical expertise and experience across various projects, I’m committed to continuous learning and thrive in collaborative, team-based environments.
 I'm motivated, open to new challenges, and dedicated to contributing effectively.

 ---